bpinazmul18/spendwise-be/README.md

 ## Introduction

-This project is the backend of Rintly, an imaginary video rental app.
-I've used Rintly as a practice project.
+This project is the backend of Spendwise backend, an imaginary expense tracker app.
+I've used Spendwise for complete personal project.

-This is the implementation of Rintly in Node.js.
+This is the implementation of Spendwise in Node.js.

 ## Setup